 Our qualified trainers and assessors use proven training methods and goals with each student.
-We believe that quality speaks for itself, whether it is in aircraft maintenance or in training our staff.
-The high quality of our product is recognised throughout the industry.
+We believe that quality speaks for itself, whether it is in Aircraft Maintenance or in training our staff.
+The high quality of our service is recognised throughout the industry.

 What is involved?

-This career is challenging and demands a high level of commitment.
-It involves two disciplines; avionics and mechanical.
-The course covers a broad range of subjects including airframes and jet engines (with associated mechanical and avionics systems), aircraft structures, sheetmetal and composite materials, physics, mathematics, technical drawing, workshop technology and practice avionics.
+The career of an Aircraft Maintenance Engineer is challenging and demands a high level of commitment.
+It involves two disciplines; Avionics and Mechanical.
+The course covers a broad range of subjects including Air Frames and Jet Engines (with associated Mechanical and Avionics Systems), Aircraft Structures, Sheet metal and Composite Materials, Physics, Mathematics, Technical Drawing, Workshop Technology and Practice Avionics.